tentone/nunuStudio/README.md

 * LeapJS to enable leap motion support

 ### Installation
-nunuStudio is intended to run with NWJS direcly on the desktop, but there are packages prepared for one click instalation.
+* nunuStudio is intended to run with NWJS direcly on the desktop
+* there are packages prepared for one click instalation for windows, linux and macos

 ### Todos
  - Webpage with documentation